Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Full racecard for one race: runners, prices, allowed bet types, results once run.'
-This specifies the verb (get), resource (racecard for a single race), and scope (full racecard).
-It distinguishes from siblings like betr_race_form (form) and betr_race_flucs (fluctuations).
+The description clearly states the tool provides a 'Full racecard for one race: runners, prices, allowed bet types, results once run.'
+This is a specific resource (racecard) and explicitly differentiates from sibling tools like betr_grouped_racecard by emphasizing 'one race' and listing concrete content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.